cescript/MarkdownFormula/README.md

 3. Build it from the source

 After installing the extension;
-1. Open a document which contains markdown tables and formulas
+- Open a document which contains markdown tables and formulas
-2. Press Ctrl+Shift+P to run a command
-3. Write "Calculate all formulas" and press Enter
+- Save the document to automatically calculate the formulas or Press Ctrl+Shift+P to run a command, write "Calculate all formulas" and press Enter to manually update the formulas
-4. All the formula cells in your document should be updated with the calculated values
+- All the formula cells in your document should be updated with the calculated values